How can we create an intimate experience for a large crowd of people?

 The Apple is called the apple of knowledge.
-From the moment Adam and Eve took a bite from the apple they fell from the garden.
+From the moment Adam and Eve took a bite from the apple they fell from Eden.
 They entered the actual world where sadness, ugliness and despair are just as present as beauty, kindness and perfection.

 The mere existence of the two extremes in our world enables us to feel tension.

 Too much tension can be intimidating and stressful.
 But the right amount of tension also makes us fall in love, tension makes us appreciate flavour and smell.
-Tension enables laughter and joy and stimulates the best music and art.’
+Tension enables laughter and joy and stimulates the best music and art.
+Without darkness you would’t be able to perceive light.
+It is time to embrace the whole spectrum of life.